icons8/lunacy-docs/docs/styling.md

 The section features the following controls:

 1. The [color control](#color-controls) for setting fills.
+2. The opacity control.
-2. The blend mode control.
+3. The blend mode control.
 Blend modes determine, in case of multiple fills, how the top fill blends with the fill underneath.
 Understanding blend modes is mainly a matter of practice and experimenting, but if you need some theory, you can read it <a href="https://en.wikipedia.org/wiki/Blend_modes" target="_blank">here</a>.
+4. This button opens the panel where you can select between the *<a href="https://en.wikipedia.org/wiki/Nonzero-rule" target="_blank">Non-Zero</a>* and *<a href="https://en.wikipedia.org/wiki/Even–odd_rule" target="_blank">Even-Odd</a>* options for filling overlapping paths.
+5. This button opens a list of [color variables](#color-variables)

 ### Solid fills